modolabs/Kurogo-Mobile-Web/doc/Guide/modulelogin.rst

 =============

 There are several configuration values that affect the display of the login module.
-They are all in the *strings* section of *module.ini*
+They are all in the *strings* section of *SITE_DIR/config/login/module.ini*

 * *LOGIN_MESSAGE* - A message shown at the header of the login page
-* *LOGIN_LABEL* - The label used for the login field of the login form
+* *LOGIN_LABEL* - The label used for the user name field of the login form.
+This only shows up for logins to direct authorities.
-* *PASSWORD_LABEL* - The label used for the password field of the login form
+* *PASSWORD_LABEL* - The label used for the password field of the login form.
+This only shows up for logins to direct authorities.
-* *LOGIN_FOOTER_URL* - If specified, a url that is included in the footer of the login form
+* *FORGET_PASSWORD_URL* - If specified, a url that is included in the footer of the login form.
+This only shows up for logins to direct authorities.
-* *LOGIN_FOOTER_TEXT* - If specified, text that is included in the footer of the login form
+* *FORGET_PASSWORD_TEXT* - If specified, text that is included in the footer of the login form.
+This only shows up for logins to direct authorities.